vchivu14/cinemaApplicationFE/README.md

 # Cinema business franchise #

+<h3>This web application was an assignment at KEA Copenhagen, Computer Science</h3>

 # Overview:
 A FE solution for a cinema franchise based on the capabilities of the REST API mentioned at the bottom </li>